Best Nikon Z lenses

 |

-Priced at a price slightly over 1000€, it remains in the same price range as the 20mm, so you’ll have to decide if the difference in focal length is important enough to choose one or the other.
+Priced slightly above €1,000, it remains in the same range as the 20mm, so you’ll have to decide if the difference in focal length is important enough to choose one or the other.
 The 24mm is however a bit lighter and more compact.

 Nikon Z 17-28mm f/2.8